Photonews Logo Photonews logo

 SHARE

-Investors fled to the safety of gold, the yen and blue-chip bonds as the seismic shift in the structure of Europe left many huge questions hanging, including who will lead Britain following the resignation of Prime Minister David Cameron.
+Investors fled to the safety of gold, the yen, and blue-chip bonds as the seismic shift in the structure of Europe left many huge questions hanging, including who would lead Britain following the resignation of Prime Minister David Cameron.

 Central banks stepped in to bolster confidence, promising to inject liquidity where needed and appearing to mitigate some of the sharpest losses.

-Benefitting from a massive safety selloff, gold jumped nearly five percent and the yen surged 4.2 percent against the dollar and 7.0 percent on the euro.
-The dollar at one point fell below 100 yen for the first time since November 2013.
+Benefitting from a massive safety selloff, gold jumped nearly five per cent, the yen surged 4.2 per cent against the dollar, and 7.0 per cent on the euro.
+At one point, the dollar fell below 100 yen for the first time since November 2013.

 – Massively wrong bet –